Mandalay International Airport

 Visibility & Ceiling

 Visibility is 6 km, below VFR minimums in some airspace classifications.
 Check local requirements before departing VFR.
-No ceiling exists.
-Cloud layers reported: few at 2,500 ft.
+The ceiling is 2000 feet AGL (broken), placing conditions in the MVFR category.
+Caution: cumulonimbus (thunderstorm) clouds reported at 2,500 ft AGL, indicating convective activity in the area.

 Temperature & Moisture